tamannasgh/javaScript-projects/CONTRIBUTING.md

 ## What next?

+- if you have followed the instruction above i will merge your PR and label it with hacktoberfest!!✨🥳

 - if you think something is missing raise an issue for that!

 - help others!

-- please share it on social media, on twitter tag me link is on my profile!
+- please share it on social media, on twitter tag [me](https://twitter.com/__tanan__)!

 # Thank You For Reading This Now Code!